-You can create groups in the MCommunity Directory. that anyone can send mail to or that only the members can send mail to.
+You can create email groups in the MCommunity Directory.
+You can set them so that anyone, or only the group members, can send mail to them.
 Other settings let you control visibility of the member list, whether the group is joinable, and more.
-Groups in MCommunity are synchronized to Google UMICH, so you can use them for email and for sharing Google resources.
+Groups in MCommunity are synchronized to M+Google, so you can use them for email and for sharing Google resources.
 See Managing Groups that You Own in the MCommunity Directory (S4382) for instructions.

-Instructors can create groups for their classes in the MCommunity Directory that are synchronized to Google UMICH.
+Instructors can create groups for their classes in the MCommunity Directory that are synchronized to M+Google.
 The groups can be used for sending email and sharing Google resources.
 See Course Groups in MCommunity and Google (S4390) for instructions.

-If you think your email account is compromised, please see Compromised Accounts.
+If you think your email account has been compromised or hacked, please see Compromised Accounts.

-Full headers help you see the path a message took from its origination to your mailbox.
+Full headers help you see the route an email message took from when it was sent to when it appeared in your mailbox.
 If you forward a message you are concerned about to the ITS Service Center for help, it is best to include full headers so Service Center staff have all the information they need to help you.

 Instructions are provided on the U-M Safe Computing website.